 Rebeca Sosa has served on the Miami-Dade County Commission as District 6 commissioner since June 2001.
 She has been re-elected three times - most recently in 2010 without opposition - to represent the communities of City of Miami, Coral Gables, West Miami, Hialeah and Miami Springs.
 On November 20, 2012, she was elected by her colleagues as Chairwoman of the County Commission where she will serve a two-year term.

 Chairwoman Sosa was born in Camaguey, Cuba.
-She received her Bachelor Degree in Secondary Education from the University of Puerto Rico; and a Bachelor Degree in Elementary Education from Saint Thomas University where she graduated Summa Cum Laude.
-She holds certifications in both elementary education and as an instructor for English for Speakers of Other Languages (ESOL).
+She received her Bachelor Degree in Secondary Education from the University of Puerto Rico and a Bachelor Degree in Elementary Education from Saint Thomas University where she graduated Summa Cum Laude.
+She holds certifications both in elementary education and as an instructor for English for Speakers of Other Languages (ESOL).
 Chairwoman Sosa has been an educator for more than 30 years and is currently a teacher-trainer for Miami-Dade County Public Schools.

-Chairwoman Sosa has been happily married to her husband, Armando, for the past 36 years.
+Chairwoman Sosa has been happily married to her husband Armando for the past 36 years.
 She is the proud mother of Armando, Jr. and Veronica, and grandmother to Alexander.

-Chairwoman Sosa served as Chair of the State Intergovernmental Affairs Subcommittee, which has oversight over all aspects of the County's State legislative agenda.
+Chairwoman Sosa served as Chair of the State Intergovernmental Affairs Subcommittee, which has oversight over all aspects of the County's state legislative agenda.

 Chairwoman Sosa served as Vice-Chair of the Health and Public Safety Committee, which oversees matters relating to the health, protection and safety of County residents.
 She is also a member of the Airport and Tourism and Budget and Finance Committees as well as the Metropolitan Planning Organization (MPO).